gabstv/cimgui-go/README.md

 The original GLFW 3.3 and OpenGL 3.2 backends were **removed** because the C/C++ dependencies are incompatible (and in this use case, redundant).
 You should most definitely use the **original** repository (AllenDang/cimgui-go) if you are not going to use [ebiten-imgui](https://github.com/gabstv/ebiten-imgui/).

-It works on macOS(arm64/x86), windows(x64), Arch Linux/KDE and Fedora Workstation 36, idealy other linux GUI should works but I don't have a linux machine to test it.
-Check out `examples`, cd in and `go run .`.

 ## cimgui-go

 This project aims to generate go wrapper for Dear ImGui.